M.I.T. DEPARTMENT OF EECS

 |6.033 - Computer System Engineering||Buffer Overrun Hands-On Assignment|

-Before attempting this hands-on, you should read Beyond Stack Smashing: Recent Advances in Exploiting Buffer Overruns, which is also assigned for this recitation.
+Before attempting this hands-on, you should read Beyond Stack Smashing: Recent Advances in Exploiting Buffer Overruns, which is also assigned for recitation.

 You should perform this hands-on using a Linux-based machine

 athena.dialup.mit.edu is okay).

 If you have trouble on a 64-bit Ubuntu system, installing libc6-dev-i386 may help.

 Open two terminal windows: a top window for running a web server, and a bottom window for exploiting that web server.

 In the top window, download and decompress stack.tgz.